LIT-Protocol/docs/docs/sdk/wrapped-keys/custom-wrapped-keys.md

 ## Implementing a Custom Lit Action

 Implementing your own Lit Action allows you to do something different than what the provided Wrapped Key Lit Actions do.
-For example, supporting new functionality such as signing with a private key derived from an alternative algorithm.
+For example, supporting new functionality such as signing with a private key derived from an alternative curve to `K256` or `ed25519`.

 You can use the [Provided Wrapped Keys Lit Actions](#provided-wrapped-keys-lit-actions) as guides on how to implement your custom Lit Action.
 Below we will be covering common functionality for Wrapped Key Lit Actions.